abeltavares/hotel_performance_analysis/README.md

 - Customers: Focuses on customer trends, including monthly and annual occupancy rates and analysis of top customer markets.
 - Revenue: Provides analysis of monthly and annual revenue trends, including breakdowns of revenue sources.
 - Expenses: Analyzes annual expenditure patterns and highlights the most significant expenses.
-- Personnel Expenses: provides a more detailed analysis of employee expenses, including breakdowns by department.
+- Personnel Expenses: Provides a more detailed analysis of employee expenses, including breakdowns by department.
 - Restaurant: Provides analysis of the hotel's restaurant business, including revenue and profit analysis.
-- Economic and Financial Analysis: allows for a more in-depth economic and financial analysis of overall performance, displaying many of the financial and economic ratios and activity and performance ratios defined above in the requirements and represented in the figures above.
+- Economic and Financial Analysis: Allows for a more in-depth economic and financial analysis of overall performance, displaying many of the financial and economic ratios and activity and performance ratios defined above in the requirements and represented in the figures above.

+## DAX Metrics
+- The `dax_formulas` folder contains DAX formulas used in the Balance Sheet and Income Statement visualizations.
+- `balance_sheet.dax` file contains the DAX formula used for the Balance Sheet visualization.
+- `income_statement.dax` file contains the DAX formula used for the Income Statement visualization.

+## Project Guidelines
+- The `project_guideline.md` file provides an overview of the project's definition, conception, and objectives.

-## Contributing
+## Copyright
-Contributions are welcome!
-Please feel free to open an issue.
+© 2023 Abel Tavares